patriciagaruiz/GIT-Ironhack-Data-Viz/README.md

 <h1 align="left"> Libraries </h1>

-I used in this project: selenium, pandas, requests.
+I have used in this project: selenium, pandas, requests.

 <h1 align="left"> The Datasets </h1>